async-graphql/async-graphql/docs/en/src/define_enum.md

 ## Wrapping a remote enum

-In sum scenarios, you may not be in control of the enums that you want to expose via GraphQL.
+Rust's [orphan rule](https://doc.rust-lang.org/book/traits.html#rules-for-implementing-traits) requires that either the trait or the type for which you are implementing the trait must be defined in the same crate as the impl, so you cannot expose remote enumeration types to GraphQL.
 In order to provide an `Enum` type, a common workaround is to create a new enum that has parity with the existing, remote enum type.

 ```rust
 use async_graphql::*;